Chakravarthi Thirumagal

+The film features a damsel in distress scenario.
+A prince wins a competition over the right to marry a princess, but his would-be bride is kidnapped by one of his enemies.
+The prince has to rescue her.

 Plot

 Prince Udayasuriyan wins a tough competition to marry Princess Kalamani.
 Durga and Bhairavan plot to ruin their lives.
 Durga plans to take the queen's place in order to live with Udayasuriyan.
 Meanwhile, Bhairavan abducts Kalamani from the palace.
 The rest of the film deals with Udayasduriyan foiling his enemies' plan in order to save the princess.

 Cast

 Soundtrack

 The music was composed by G. Ramanathan.
-Lyrics were by Thanjai N. Ramaiah Dass, K. D. Santhanam, Ku.
-Sa.
-Krishnamurthy, Ku.
-Ma.
-Balasubramaniam, and Pattukkottai Kalyanasundaram.

 Release

 Chakravarthi Thirumagal was released on 18 January 1957, and became a success at the box office.